Skip to main content

 Exercise as a Potent GH Stimulus

 Intense physical exercise is perhaps the most potent physiological stimulus for GH release.
 The effect is directly related to the intensity of the activity.
 While all forms of exercise are beneficial for overall health, high-intensity training that pushes your body into an anaerobic state triggers the most significant GH response.
-This includes (HIIT) and heavy resistance training.
+This includes high-intensity interval training (HIIT) and heavy resistance training.

 The mechanism is multifactorial.
 Intense exercise generates a significant amount of metabolic stress, leading to the production of lactic acid.
 The increase in lactate and the associated drop in blood pH is a powerful signal to the hypothalamus to increase GHRH and, subsequently, GH release.